KateMcGuane/magkapares/README.md

 #### Code

-* Copied some of the code from my own Project 1, [Hobby](https://github.com/KateMcGuane/hobby).
+* Copied some of the code from my own Project 1, [Hobby](https://github.com/KateMcGuane/hobby), and modified to suit the needs of this project.

 #### Media